 - Includes all of the above

-- Botulinum toxin type A for abdominal or pelvic wall muscle spasms7
+- Botulinum toxin type A for abdominal or pelvic wall muscle spasms8

 Treatment availability may vary greatly depending on regional resources.
 Physical therapists trained in pelvic floor rehab are often sparse, as may be physiatrists with knowledge in this area.
 Accordingly, these patients may be cared for by gynecologists and internists.
 It is important to advocate for the patient to utilize all resources available, and to proceed in a step-wise, risk-averse pattern.